How to Build a Computer for 4K Video Editing

 Enabling Hardware Encoding on Magix Video Pro X

-As mentioned, the requirement that complicated this build was that Magix Video Pro X (and its consumer-grade sibling Magix Video Edit Pro) requires an Intel GPU for hardware encoding.
+As I mentioned, one specialized requirement that determined the build of my video-editing computer was that Magix Video Pro X (and its less-expensive sibling Magix Video Edit Pro) requires an Intel GPU for hardware encoding.
 If the machine doesn't have one, it can still encode; but the rendering process will take as much as ten times as long.
 The machine therefore had to be designed around an Intel processor with integrated graphics.

 I didn't plan to actually connect a monitor to the Intel video output, however.
 The computer would also have a discrete graphics card to maximize performance with my other software, and I planned to use the discrete card for the monitor, as well.
 To make the Intel graphics available to Magix, I needed an HDMI dummy plug.
 Windows won't fire up the Intel graphics unless it believes there's a monitor hooked up to the integrated graphics output.
 The dummy plug fools Windows into believing that it's a monitor, making the Intel GPU available to Magix for encoding purposes.